Metadata Schemas

 Sections Defined For This Metadata Schema

 This section shows the sections and fields that have been added to the Metadata Schema.
 It also allows you to delete fields and sections.
-If you have not added any sections, no information will appear, as shown in the figure below.
+If you have not added any sections, no information will appear.

-When you add a section, it will appear in this section of the screen, as shown in the figure below.
+Once you add a section, it will appear in this section of the screen, as shown in the example below.

 Each blue heading represents a section that has been added to the Metadata Schema.
-For example, in the figure below, two blue headings appear - User Defined and System Defined.
+For example, in the figure below, two blue headings appear.
 This means that two sections have been added to this Metadata Schema.

 For each section listed, the following fields are available:

-- Delete?: to delete a section and all of its fields, click this box and click Commit.
+• Delete?: To delete a section and all of its fields, click this box and Save the screen.
 The section will be removed from the Metadata Schema.

-- Section Description: by default, this field will not appear on the screen until you have added a metadata field to the section.
-Once you have added a metadata field, this field will allow you to enter a description for the metadata section that can then be displayed on the Frontend.
+• Section Description: This field will not appear on the screen until you have added a metadata field to the section.
+Once you have added a metadata field, this field will allow you to enter a description for the metadata section that can then be displayed on the front-end.

-Current Restrictions: by default, this field will not appear on the screen until you have added a metadata field to the section.
+• Current Restrictions: This field will not appear on the screen until you have added a metadata field to the section.
 Once you have added a field, this section will list which asset types this metadata section will be applied to.
 By default, no asset types will be listed.
-Once you have selected an asset type from the New Restriction list, it will appear in this section, as shown in the figure below.
+Once you have selected an asset type from the New Restriction list, it will appear in this section, as shown in the example below.

 If no asset types are listed, the metadata section will be displayed for all assets that the Metadata Schema is applied to.

-A Current Restriction on a metadata section - New Restriction: by default, this field will not appear on the screen until you have added a metadata field to the section.
+• New Restriction: This field will not appear on the screen until you have added a metadata field to the section.
 Once you have added a metadata field, this field allows you to restrict which asset types the metadata section is applied to.
 For example, if you are going to apply the Metadata Schema to all assets in your Site but only want this metadata section and its fields to be applied to Standard Pages, select Standard Page from the list.
 To select multiple asset types, click the More…button.
 An additional field will appear on the screen.
 The asset types that have been selected will appear in the Current Restrictions list.

-Fields: this field lists the metadata fields that have been added to the section.
-If you have not added any fields to the section, no information will appear, as shown in the figure below.
-When you add a field, it will appear in this section of the screen, as shown in the figure below.
+• Fields: This field lists the metadata fields that have been added to the section.
+If you have not added any fields to the section, no information will appear.
+When you add a field, it will appear in this section of the screen.

 To edit a field, click on the Edit Metadata Field link.
 You will be taken to the Details screen for that field.
 To delete a field from a section, check the Delete box and click Commit.

-- Thesaurus: the user must select a value for the metadata field from a pre-defined list of Thesaurus Terms.
+• Thesaurus: A select field generated with options from a pre-defined list of Thesaurus Terms.

-- Hierarchy: a hierarchy field is similar to a Select Field where the user can select a value from a pre-defined list of values.
+• Hierarchy: A hierarchy field is similar to a Select Field where it's generated with a pre-defined list of values.
 This list, however, can show a hierarchy of information.

 For more information about each of these fields refer to the corresponding chapters in this manual.